DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/README.md

 - Cell referencing and sheet protection

 ## Usage
-- Open **home.xlsx** with Microsoft Excel (version 2016 or later recommended) to explore the cleaned data, pivot tables, and dashboard.
+- Open **homes.xlsx** with Microsoft Excel (version 2016 or later recommended) to explore the cleaned data, pivot tables, and dashboard.
 - For a detailed project overview and insights, refer to "Excel_Report.md" (Excel_docs folder).
 - For step-by-step methodology and formula explanations, see "Excel_Process.md" (Excel_docs folder).